project-alice-assistant/docs/docs/contribute/README.md

 New skills are always welcome.
 A guide on how to create skills for Project Alice can be found in the section [skill-development](../skill-development)

 ### Translations
-Skills need new language support, the system can be translated to support new languages!
+Skills need new language support, and the system can be translated to support new languages!
 Check our [dedicated page](../skill-development/new-language-support.md) to learn how to do it!

 ### Skills pull request Guidelines